marvin-klempert/FAAC-Phase-2/wp-content/plugins/gdpr-framework/readme.txt

 &#9745; Cookie solution
 &#9745; Integration with ClassiDocs
 &#9745; Integration with Woocommerce Version 3.4.0 or later.
+&#9745; Integration with Easy Digital Download Version 2.6 or later.
+&#9745; Integration with Email Subscribers & Newsletters.

 ## IMPORTANT
 Please disable (or otherwise remove) caching capabilities from the plugin pages - as these are very dynamic and based on use interaction.